Mom anxiety is a very real and often scary emotional place to be in.

 2. Goals and Learn Something New

-One of the things that has been the most helpful in helping me deal with mom anxiety is keeping my mind preoccupied with positive and constructive things.
+One of the things that have been the most helpful in helping me deal with mom’s anxiety is keeping my mind preoccupied with positive and constructive things.

 Setting goals and working towards them is one of the best ways to accomplish that.